 Guides to Using Canvas

-- Getting Started in Canvas - This course will introduce you to the Canvas learning management system (LMS), and you will learn how to create, design, and facilitate your Canvas courses at Texas Woman's University.
+- Getting Started with Canvas - This course will introduce you to the Canvas learning management system (LMS), and you will learn how to create, design, and facilitate your Canvas courses at Texas Woman's University.

 - Canvas Instructor Guide - Provides online help for instructors and students that includes an overview of Canvas features, step-by-step documentation by topic, and search by keyword.
 This is your best option to look up "how to" information for a specific topic or keyword.